 A set of fabulous quality antique silver teaspoons, in the Fiddle and Thread pattern, made by the leading silversmiths of the Victorian era.
 The teaspoons are quite large and a very pleasing weight, over 30 grammes each, they have engraved initials AMI.
 The hallmarks are excellent on all 6 teaspoons.

 An exceptionally large Danish silver serving spoon, in the Old Danish pattern (Dobbelt riflet), wih matching large bowl.
 The spoon is single struck, the pattern has a reeded edge, and the handle is fluted.
 This type of extremely large serving spoon is unique to Denmark, very suitable for serving a generous portion.
 The hallmarks include the Danish 3 towers mark (well struck but date letter not visible), makers mark VELTZIN, and an additional mark which reads 13L4G, which we think is a standard mark for 13 loth silver (812 purity).
 The makers mark Veltzin appears rare, we have not been able to trace this maker, or confirm the meaning of the 13L4G mark, all assistance welcome.
 We have sold a similar spoon S1293, and have a similar example S 11029.
+Note - a collector has now shared images of his spoon, very similar to this spoon, also hallmarked Veltzin but alongside makers mark CW - we agree with the collector that Veltzin is probably a retailers mark.

 An interesting solid gold bar brooch, with a natural gold nugget, set with a round brilliant diamond.
 The nugget is a beautiful shape and size, approximately 5 grams, with tiny quartz crystals confirming it is natural.
 The diamond is approximately .20 carats, 0.4 mm diameter, is a round brilliant cut, colour G/H and clarity VS. The bar brooch itself is 15 carat gold, it is hallmarked 15C, and has makers mark CM.
 This brooch is accompanied by a valuation certificate from The Gem Lab Gemmological Services, confirming replacement value of R 20800, and confirming the diamond and gold details above.